dtao/PhilosopherDeveloper/source/posts/am-i-an-engineer.markdown

 [^justifiable-large-software-projects]: It seems pretty clear to me that Google is a perfect example of this.

 [^more-like-not-same-as]: I almost worded this, "whether you *are* a craftsman or an engineer"; but let's not get caught up in the idea that these terms actually define individuals.
-It is a convenient mental grouping, for me; but we are all obviously different and how you define yourself may not jive with the division I've drawn here at all--in which case, let me know!
+It is a convenient mental grouping, for me; but we are all obviously different and how you define yourself may not jive with the division I've drawn here at all---in which case, let me know!
 Leave a comment, or write an e-mail, or just come talk to me some time if we work together.